MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 Permission to create Azure Bot Service bots are managed through the Azure Active Directory (AAD) portal.
 If permissions are not properly configured in the [AAD portal](http://aad.portal.azure.com), users will get the **Authorization_RequestDenied** exception when trying to create a bot service.

-First check if you are a "Guest" of the directory:
+First check whether you are a "Guest" of the directory:

 1. Sign-in to [Azure portal](http://portal.azure.com).
 2. Click **All services** and search for *active*.